TIM CARTER AGAINST RNZ

 With regard to fairness, the Media Council agrees that publications of this nature must be carefully considered, particularly in light of

-with Olivia’s case.
+Olivia’s case.
 This is stated in the title.
 The defendant in the trial is also not named in the article.
-Any undue harm to the
+Any undue harm to the defendant

-defendant has been significantly minimised because he has not been named or identified.
-The allegation in respect of fairness has not been
+has been significantly minimised because he has not been named or identified.
+The allegation in respect of fairness has not been proven.

 There is nothing to suggest that Olivia’s account was invented and there is no basis for the Media Council to accept the suggestion that it